-OK, so I am not exactly broke but I once was, and I am always treading a fine line.
+OK, so I am not exactly broke, but I used to be.

-I have two children, a wife working part-time, a struggling retirement account, a car payment, a house payment and, to top it off, I don't receive a CME stipend from my employer!
+I have two children in braces, a wife working part-time, a struggling retirement account, a car payment, a mortgage payment, and, to top it off, I don't receive a CME stipend from my employer!

-This has brought my total bill to well over $1,200.
+This has brought my total PA related bill to well over $1,200 for the year.... yikes!

-I hated to do it, but I have had to opt out of my AAPA membership and CAPA because I just couldn't afford it.
+I hated to do it, but I have had to opt-out of an annual AAPA membership and my state PA chapter because I couldn't afford it.

 CME on The Cheap (And Down-Low)

-So, I am going to let you in on two + resources that will allow you to get all your CME for less than $245 per year.
+So, I will let you in on two + resources that will allow you to get all your CME for less than $245 per year.